Keyboard shortcuts

 DF_DO_CMAKE=0 # skip CMake toolchain file deployment

-DF_DO_AUTH=1 # run interactive API token setup
+DF_DO_AUTH=1 # run interactive API token setup (default 0)

 DF_DO_OVERLAYS=0 # skip all overlay bootstraps (dotfiles-*/bootstrap.sh)